-The Netherlands Cancer Institute (NKI) in Amsterdam is a Comprehensive Cancer Centre combining a hospital and research laboratories in a single independent organization.
-The research group of Reuven Agami at the division of Oncogenomics is interested in identifying novel cellular vulnerabilities that can be exploited for cancer therapies.
-For this purpose, they develop innovative genomic and functional genetic tools and use biochemical and bioinformatics tools to understand the underlying mechanisms.
+In the research group of Reuven Agami at the division of Oncogenomics at the Netherlands Cancer Institute in Amsterdam, we are interested in identifying novel cellular vulnerabilities that can be exploited for cancer therapies.
+For this purpose, we develop innovative genomic and functional genetic tools and combine biochemical and bioinformatics tools to understand the underlying mechanisms.

-In recent years the Agami lab studied amino acid shortages and its impact on mRNA translation in cancer mainly using Ribosome Profiling (Ribo-seq) and CRISPR-screens (Loayza-Puch et al., Nature 2016; Slobodin et al., Cell 2017; Sun et al., EMBO 2020).
-This research line has led them to uncover a surprising impact of amino acid shortages on proteins' quality.
-They showed that prolonged amino acid deprivation induces cancer cells to produce defective proteins by ribosomal frameshifting (Bartok et al., Nature 2020).
-Following up, the lab demonstrated that such ribosomal frameshifting is under regulation of oncogenic signalling pathways (Champagne et al, Mol.
-Cell 2021).
-These defective proteins can be processed and presented at the cell surface of cancer cells and be recognized by immune cells.
-Currently, the lab is active in expanding the outreach of these vulnerabilities to be tested in clinical setting.
-These projects, apart from inviting computational challenges, compel to ask novel research questions and provide possibility of directing them to success.
-In terms of computational resources, the lab has recently acquired 5X independent computational servers and obtained NWO computational time grant for using Dutch National Server (Snellius).
+In recent years, the Agami lab used ribosome profiling (Ribo-seq) and CRISPR screens to study the impact of various amino acid shortages on mRNA translation (Loayza-Puch et al., Nature 2016; Slobodin et al., Cell 2017; Sun et al., EMBO 2020).
+This research line led us to uncover a surprising effect of amino acid shortages on protein production.
+These treatments stimulate cancer cells to produce aberrant proteins by ribosomal frameshifting and codon reassignments (Bartok et al., Nature 2021; Champagne et al., Mol.
+Cel.
+2022; Pataskar et al., Nature 2022).
+These defective proteins can be processed and presented as neoepitopes at the surface of cancer cells, potentially activating immune cells.
+Currently, the lab is actively expanding the outreach of such vulnerabilities to be tested in clinical settings.
+These projects involve novel research questions and comprise several computational challenges.
+The lab is well-equipped with computational resources, including five independent computational servers and a computational resource from the Dutch government.

-The successful candidate will continue an ongoing research line in the lab to establish the link between defective protein production and cancer.
-In this context, the applicant will be responsible for the analysis and further development of bioinformatics pipelines to examine various large datasets of Ribo-seq, DNAseq, RNAseq, and mass spectrometry.
-In addition, the applicant will analyse functional genetic screenings and biochemical experiments.
+We are looking for a candidate who will establish an independent research line studying cancer, diet, and immune cells.
+In this context, the applicant will be responsible for the analysis and further development of bioinformatics pipelines to examine large datasets of Ribo-seq, DNAseq, RNAseq, and mass spectrometry.
+In addition, the applicant will analyze functional genetic screenings and biochemical experiments.
 Apart from this, the applicant can incorporate in-house and external resources to develop predictive models of defective protein production.
-We expect the successful applicant to have direct interactions with other computational and experimental researchers, to supervise PhD and undergraduate students, and finally to be involved in writing of scientific papers, project reports and grant applications.
+We expect the successful applicant to have direct interactions with other computational and experimental researchers, to supervise PhD and undergraduate students, and finally to be involved in the writing of scientific papers, project reports, and grant applications.

-The Agami lab seeks to recruit an ambitious Postdoc with a strong publication background in large-scale data analysis and a strong commitment to science.
+The Agami lab seeks to recruit an ambitious bioinformatics Postdoc with a strong background in large-scale data analysis and a strong commitment to science.

-- Experience with the analysis of proteomics datasets (protein expression, phosphoproteomics etc) is a big advantage.
+- Experience with analyzing proteomics datasets (protein expression, phosphoproteomics etc.) is an advantage.

-- Experience with the analysis of genomics (RNA-seq, Ribo-seq, CRISPR-screening) datasets.
+- Experience with analyzing genomics (RNA-seq, Ribo-seq, CRISPR-screening) datasets.

-- Proficient in R, and at least one the following programming language; PERL and Python.
+- Proficient in R and at least one of the following programming languages; PERL and Python.

-- Experience with high performance computing and proficient in UNIX and BASH scripting.
+- Experience with high-performance computing and proficiency in UNIX and BASH scripting.